 The 17th of October 2019 marked the beginning of the « thawra », also known as the “October Revolution” sparked by economic and political grievances fueled by thirty years of political corruption.
 Protesters in Lebanon, and around the world, took to the streets to fight for a better Lebanon, bring down the country’s political order, and demand access to their basic needs including water and electricity.

-In the past 10 months, Lebanon, which is highly reliant on imported products, experienced the 3rd highest inflation rate, the devaluation of the Lebanese pound which lost more than 85% of its value, and the rise of unemployment.
+During the past years, Lebanon, which is highly reliant on imported products, has experienced the 3rd highest inflation rate, the devaluation of the Lebanese pound which lost more than 85% of its value, and the rise of unemployment.

 The financial crisis, coupled with the economic impact of the Covid-19 pandemic, brought forward several important needs.
 A strong need for social cooperation.
 A need for job creation.
 A need for affordable alternatives to the expensive imported goods.

 In order to respond to these needs, Fondation Saradar’s priorities and focus shifted to the development of a food security program through several initiatives:

 - Partnership with the Order of Malta Lebanon